Britain & Equality

 In 2017, we conducted by far the largest survey ever of British LGBT people, with over 108,000 respondents, of whom 7000 were transgender.
 Of those who had completed their transition, around 2 in 5 said that they had a Gender Recognition Certificate, a higher proportion than is often believed.
 The survey then asked those who had not applied what had prevented them from doing so.
 They were able to choose as many reasons as they wanted.

-Thirty-eight per cent told us the process was too bureaucratic.
-So we will place the whole procedure online.
+Thirty-eight per cent told us the process was too bureaucratic and so the whole procedure is now online.
 Thirty-four per cent said the process was too expensive.
-This, too, we will address.
-We will reduce the fee from £140 to a nominal amount.
+This, too has been addressed with the fee reduced from £140 to £5.

 Gender Recognition Reform